coryjog/anemoi/README.md

 # anemoi - Greek gods of wind
-EDF's wind data analysis package
+EDF's pre-alpha Python package for wind data analysis - may be open-sourced in the future but primarily for internal use at the moment.

 ## Documentation
 https://coryjog.github.io/anemoi/

 ## Installation
+You can simply pip install from GitHub assuming you have git and the [Python statsmodels](http://www.statsmodels.org/stable/index.html) package installed.

 pip install git+git://github.com/coryjog/anemoi

 ## Explanation